hamilton/svelte-immer-example/README.md

-# one way (of many) to maintain global app state in Svelte
+# one cheap way to do app state management in Svelte

 One thing I like about Svelte is that the primitives are powerful and diverse enough that you can imitate many common app architecture patterns from